memory-formation/dmf-utils/README.md

 ## Contributing

-This package is maintained by [Dynamics of Memory Formation (DMF)](https://brainvitge.org/groups/memory_formation/) at the University of Barcelona.
-We welcome contributions from the community.
+This package is maintained by [Dynamics of Memory Formation (DMF)](https://brainvitge.org/groups/memory_formation/) at the [University of Barcelona](https://web.ub.edu/en/web/ub/).
 If you would like to contribute, please open an issue or a pull request.

 ## License